-The purpose of this test is to assess the intake air and valve system for cylinder-specific defects on the intake side of the engine using the FirstLook sensor.
+The purpose of this test is to assess the intake air and valve system for cylinder-specific defects using the First-Look sensor.

 This waveform shows a consistent signal pattern on Channel A as triggered against Channel B on the same time line.
 Cursor lines are added to show trigger reference (sparkplug 1) and show the time between trigger events.
 We can use this information to determine the approximate cranking speed of this engine.

 Waveforms will vary from vehicle to vehicle, but should be consistent from cylinder to cylinder.
 Any variation suggests that one cylinder is drawing in a different amount of air/fuel mixture than the others.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.

 November 20 2018

 Hi Anthony, thank you for your observation.
 Test amended.

 Disconnect electronic throttle body, newer vehicles will play with the throttle during cranking to try and start the vehicle.
 This will mess up a pattern as the throttle is opening and closing during test drastically changing manifold vacuum.